rust-lang/book/second-edition/src/ch01-02-hello-world.md

 Next, make a new source file and call it *main.rs*.
 Rust files always end with the *.rs* extension.
 If you’re using more than one word in your filename, use an underscore to separate them.
-For example, you'd use *hello_world.rs* rather than *helloworld.rs*.
+For example, you’d use *hello_world.rs* rather than *helloworld.rs*.

 Now open the *main.rs* file you just created, and type the following code: